Structural basis of melanogenesis enzymes

 This thesis projects aims to identify the TYRP1 pathway metabolites to unveil its function in the melanin biosynthesis pathway and to design efficient compounds to treat melanogenesis disorders.
 To this end, in partnership with the biotech company ImmuSmol, highly specific antibodies will be generated against potential TYRP1 substrates in order to profile their levels in TYRP1 knock out cells or containing disease-associated TYRP1 mutations.

 Relevant metabolites are characterized with recombinant TYRP1 protein and the crystal structures of the enzyme-molecule complexes will be determined of in order to elucidate their catalytic activity and mode of action at the atomic level.
 Overall, this project unveils the molecular function of TYRP1 in melanogenesis and enables the design of specific anti-melanogenic compounds.

-More about Yi Min on the ESRF page
+More about Yi Min on the Humans of the ESRF page